Exams

 Quiz yourself:

-You can also quiz yourself using practice questions written by Dr. Grisham to get a feel for the sorts of questions that we will ask on Psych 101 exams.
+You can also quiz yourself using practice questions written by Dr Hard and Dr. Grisham to get a feel for the sorts of questions that we will ask on Psych 101 exams.
 See the next section to learn more.

 Any tips when actually taking the exam?